 Stepping into the Upstairs Beresford is like stumbling upon a secret disco inferno you weren’t quite ready for.

-Stepping into the Upstairs Beresford is like stumbling upon a secret disco inferno you weren’t quite ready for.
-It’s certainly a world apart from the main bar downstairs, which on a Friday night you’ll find jammed up with after-workers and glammed up 'somebodys' kicking off their weekend: a gaping maze of bars, plants, and food.
+The Upstairs Beresford is certainly a world apart from the main bar downstairs, which on a Friday night you'll find jammed up with after-workers and glammed up 'somebodys' kicking off their weekend: a gaping maze of bars, plants, and food.
 Instead, pitch yourself down the alley to a discrete door.
 Winding dark stairs and neon orange arrows lead you up to a glowing amber pocket of glitz, the decadence of a bygone era.

 To the left, a sizeable stage meets the first of two bars, where sticky passionfruit cocktails are being taken up with earnest.
 A small dancefloor area gives way to an island of seats and tables that dominates the room.
 Groups huddle in close, shouting to be heard over the din.
 The scene is reminiscent of the Babylon Club in Scarface.
 Indeed, the walls are plastered with grainy black-and-whites of Mr John and the original Merivale, old '70s characters who eyeball from the photos: a homage to Hemmes' heritage.
 Further down the back is a cushy lounge area for wheelings, dealings and naughty nocturnal dalliances.